anisa888anny/SonnyAngelLogbook/README.md

 *User Stories:*

 - I want to be able to create a new input and log it to track when I have aquired or gotten rid of a Sonny Angel
-- I want to be able to see what Sonny Angels I have already collected
+- I want to be able to see what Sonny Angels I have currently have collected
-- I want to be able delete a Sonny Angel once I've gotten rid of it
-- I want to be able to see how many Sonny Angels I have
+- I want to be able to see how many Sonny Angels I currently have